fbpx

 4. Backfill the hole carefully with the soil that came out of the hole.
 Tamp the soil down gently.

 5. Water the area thoroughly until the plant and surrounding soil are saturated.
-Check for any signs of poor drainage such as lasting ponding water.
+Check for any signs of poor drainage, such as lasting ponding surface water.

 Soil for Endless Summer hydrangea

 Endless Summer Hydrangeas grow best in soil that drains well and has an acidic or neutral pH level.
-This type of hydrangea does require lots of water but does not want to be left in stagnant, ponded water.
+This hydrangea requires lots of water but does not want to be left in stagnant, ponded water.
 The roots require air just as much as they require water.
-Look for sandy loam soil that can hold a nice balance of water and air pockets, leading to a soil that is moist but not muddy.
+Look for sandy loam soil that can hold a nice balance of water and air pockets, leading to soil that is moist but not muddy.

 Changing the color of flowers